Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Experiments

 \subsection{Training with Motion Augmented Data}

-In Table~\ref{tab:main_overall_results}, we compare the performance of a supervised PPG estimation network, TS-CAN~\cite{liu2020multi}, trained on existing video datasets and motion-augmented versions of those datasets.
+In \Cref{tab:sota_pure}, we compare our approach with TS-CAN and motion-augmented source data to other SOTA methods using the same source data, the UBFC-rPPG dataset.
+The PhysNet~\cite{yu2019remote} result was obtained from~\cite{Speth_2023_CVPR}, and differs from our reproduced PhysNet result in \Cref{tab:main_neural_methods_ablation} due to pre-processing and implementation differences.
+We achieve a 47\% improvement over SOTA results on the PURE dataset with our data augmentation strategy using neural motion transfer.
+In \Cref{tab:main_overall_results}, we comprehensively compare the performance of a supervised PPG estimation network, TS-CAN~\cite{liu2020multi}, trained on existing video datasets and motion-augmented versions of those datasets.
 We also show the performance of unsupervised methods for comparison.
-For the sake of space and clarity, the following tables only show the mean absolute error (MAE) in heart rate estimation for each video (and the corresponding mean absolute percentage error (MAPE)).
-Equivalent tables with root mean squared error (RMSE) and Pearson correlation metrics can be found in Appendix~\ref{sec:metrics_and_blandaltman}.
-The driving videos used for augmentation in Table~\ref{tab:main_overall_results} contain significant amounts of unconstrained motion -- both rigid and non-rigid.
+For the sake of space and clarity, the aforementioned tables only show limited metrics such as the MAE or MAPE in heartrate estimation.
+Equivalent tables with additional metrics, including root mean squared error (RMSE) and Pearson correlation metrics can be found where applicable in the supplementary material.
+The driving videos used for augmentation in \Cref{tab:main_overall_results} contain significant amounts of unconstrained motion -- both rigid and non-rigid.

-We observe that training TS-CAN on augmented videos produces state-of-the-art (SOTA) performance in most cases.
-Additionally, we observe that in most cases, the augmented versions outperform the non-augmented versions, with a gain in performance up to 75\% and an average gain of 26\%.
+We observe that training TS-CAN on augmented videos produces SOTA performance in most cases.
+Additionally, we observe that in most cases, the augmented versions outperform the non-augmented versions, with a gain in performance up to 79\% and an average gain of 26\%.
 However, when comparing the performance of MAPURE versus PURE when tested on UBFC-PHYS, we note a minor drop in performance rather than an improvement due to the difficulty in effectively augmenting the PURE dataset.
 This is because the PURE dataset already contains significant amounts of rigid motion, and when augmented, it may provide training data with artifacts that make the learned rPPG task less useful in the face of a highly unconstrained dataset with natural rigid and non-rigid motion.